 - Use your library.
 My kids love going to the library.
 I think it is an incredibly underused resource!
 You can just borrow books you want to read and let your kids pick out their stories.
 Keep a few tried and true books at home, ditch the rest.

 - Decrease your knick knacks.
-I have a few collectibles that I won’t get rid of because they are sentimental to me.
+I have a few collectibles that I won’t get rid of because they bring me joy.
 The rest of it, sell it or donate it.